Get insider access

 Corsair M65 RGB Elite

 The Corsair M65 RGB Elite and the Corsair M65 RGB ULTRA WIRELESS are very similar mice, but the RGB Elite is wired-only while the RGB ULTRA WIRELESS also has wireless capabilities.
-The RGB ULTRA WIRELESS also has a lower lift-off distance, a higher polling rate, lower click latency, and it has a gyroscope and accelerometer within it that let you set functions to mouse tilts in any direction.
+The RGB ULTRA WIRELESS also has a lower lift-off distance, lower click latency, and it has a gyroscope and accelerometer within it that let you set functions to mouse tilts in any direction.
 Comparatively, the RGB Elite is slightly lighter and feels better built.

 Corsair DARKSTAR WIRELESS